LEED: Platinum certification

+Gold certification

 Pittsburgh's 1500000 sqft David L. Lawrence Convention Center was the first Gold LEED-certified convention center and largest "green" building in the world when it opened in 2003.
 It earned Platinum certification in 2012, becoming the only convention center with certifications for both the original building and new construction.

-In Pittsburgh, the visitor's center of Phipps Conservatory & Botanical Gardens received a Silver certification, its Center for Sustainable Landscapes received a Platinum certification and fulfilled the Living Building Challenge for net-zero energy, and its greenhouse facility received Platinum certification.

-Also in Pittsburgh, Sota Construction Services' corporate headquarters, which features a super-efficient thermal envelope using cob walls, a geothermal well, radiant heat flooring, a roof-mounted solar panel array, and daylighting features.
-It earned a LEED Platinum rating in 2012 with one of the highest scores by percentage of total points earned in any LEED category, making it one of the top ten greenest buildings in the world.

-The Cashman Equipment building is the first construction equipment dealership to receive LEED certification.
-It is the largest LEED industrial complex in Nevada.
-Caterpillar corporate has rewritten their development guidelines for new facilities based on this building.
+The Cashman Equipment building in Henderson, Nevada became the first construction equipment dealership to receive LEED gold certification in 2009.
+The headquarters of the Caterpillar brand, it is the largest LEED industrial complex in Nevada.

 Around 2010, the Empire State Building underwent a $550 million renovation, including $120 million towards energy efficiency and eco-friendliness.
 It received a gold LEED rating in 2011, and at the time was the tallest LEED-certified building in the United States.

-The Coastal Maine Botanical Gardens Bosarge Family Education Center, completed in 2011, achieved LEED Platinum certification and became known as "Maine's greenest building".

-In October 2011 Apogee Stadium at the University of North Texas became the first newly built stadium in the country to achieve Platinum-level certification.

-In May 2012, Soldier Field in Chicago became the first National Football League (NFL) stadium certified LEED.
 In July 2014, the San Francisco 49ers' Levi's Stadium became the first NFL venue to earn a LEED Gold certification.
 The Minnesota Vikings' U.S. Bank Stadium equaled this feat with a Gold certification in Building Design and Construction in 2017 as well as a Platinum certification in Operations and Maintenance in 2019, a first for any professional sports stadium.

+In San Francisco's Presidio, the Letterman Digital Arts Center earned a Gold certification in 2013.
+It was built almost entirely from the recycled remains of the Letterman Army Hospital, which previously occupied the site.

+Although originally constructed in 1973, Willis Tower a commercial office building located in Chicago, adopted and implemented a new set of sustainable practices in 2018, earning the property LEED Gold certification under the LEED for Existing Buildings: O&M™ rating system.
+This adoption earned Willis Tower the ranking of the tallest LEED-certified building in the United States.